Whatever People Say I Am, That's What I'm Not: Critical reception

 Whatever People Say I Am, That's What I'm Not received widespread acclaim from critics upon release.
 On Metacritic, it has a weighted average rating of 82 out of 100 based on 33 reviews, indicating "universal acclaim".
 It featured highly in many year-end lists and has been hailed as a modern classic.
 Many critics and figures in the British media hyped the Arctic Monkeys and their rapid rise to acclaim through unconventional means and some even cited the Arctic Monkeys as revolutionising the way people find music as they built a fanbase on the basis of a few demos shared by fans through the internet.
 Critics hugely praised the album for its depiction of British youth culture and for resurging British indie music, which had waned after the 1990s.

 NME declared the Arctic Monkeys "Our Generation's Most Important Band", and Alex Turner's lyrics and depiction of Sheffield, and the night lives of teenagers in particular, were praised, with him being labelled as a "master of observation" and USA Today writing "you probably won't hear a better CD all year long", calling it "utterly infectious".
+In a five star review for Blender, Simon Reynolds, highlighted the band's instrumental inventiveness, and Turner's voice and lyrics, saying of the latter that they "couple the invincible confidence of youth with the pathos of someone older, wiser and sadder", adding, "This delicate poise of intimacy and distance permeates the album, making these vignettes of teenage wildlife resonate far beyond the local world they vividly and vigorously document."
 MusicOMH wrote that it was the sort of guitar rock that "makes you fall in love with music all over again" and along with many other critics cited "A Certain Romance" as the standout track and as being "a wonderfully articulate dissection of youth culture that belies Turner's tender years".
 It was, however, noted that some of the tracks which had previously been released on the internet as demos had lost some of their quality and "don't sound as good".

 In 2013, seven years after its release, Rolling Stone wrote, "It turned out that all the Monkeys needed to conquer the world was scrappy, lager-fueled tunes about being young and bored in a bleak steel town [...]
 Thanks to Turner's big bag of creaky melodies and the band's snaggletoothed guitar attack, even America couldn't resist pub-punk gems like the raging, sexy "I Bet You Look Good on the Dance Floor [sic]."